AdoptOpenJDK/mjprof/README.md

 Introduction
 =============
 MJStack is Monadic jstack analysis tool set.
 It is a fancy way to say it analyzes jstack output using a series of simple building blocks which can be composed together.
 I have thought for a long time how to analyze stack traces of java processes.
-Most of the tools like thread dump analyzer give a very rigid UI which does not give you what you want.
 After getting used to thinking with lambda expressions and streams it suddenly occured to me that this may be a nice approach to stack trace analysis as well.

 Motivation